-- 1. Retrieve your license from the ARM web licensing portal, as described in Chapter 3 Requesting Your License. - 2.
+- 1. Retrieve your license from the ARM web licensing portal. - 2.
 Save the license file as a .lic file (for example, license.lic) and place it in an appropriate directory on your computer. - 3.
 Create or modify an environment variable called ARMLMD\LICENSE\FILE to point to the location of your license.
 This location can either be the full path of the license file, or it can be the full path to the directory containing the license file.
 If only the directory path is specified, the license file must be a .lic file (for example, license.lic).